London's AIM volumes surge on new investor savings rules

 Although traders reckon prices will fall back from recent peaks, they anticipate strong interest in the junior market, particularly in light of a complementary UK decision to abolish stamp duty on shares traded on AIM from next year.

 But brokers cautioned that success will often come by way of very careful stock selection.
-Killik & Co suggested focusing on companies which offer yield, such as audio visual equipment rental business Avesco.
+Killik & Co suggested focusing on companies which offer yield, such as audio visual equipment rental business Avesco AVS.L.

 And Jim Dolan, head of retail at Beaufort Securities, said AIM investment would remain risky.